18F/handbook/docs/engineering/drupal-site-building.md

 #### When to use it

-* If you aren’t going to change anything.
+* If you aren't going to change anything.